Argument: Explanations

 While arguments attempt to show that something was, is, will be, or should be the case, explanations try to show why or how something is or will be.
 If Fred and Joe address the issue of whether or not Fred's cat has fleas, Joe may state: "Fred, your cat has fleas.
 Observe, the cat is scratching right now."
 Joe has made an argument that the cat has fleas.
 However, if Joe asks Fred, "Why is your cat scratching itself?" the explanation, "... because it has fleas." provides understanding.

 Both the above argument and explanation require knowing the generalities that a) fleas often cause itching, and b) that one often scratches to relieve itching.
-The difference is in the intent: an argument attempts to settle whether or not some claim is true, and an explanation attempts to provide understanding of the event.
+The difference is in the intent: an argument attempts to settle whether or not some proposition or claim is true, and an explanation attempts to provide understanding of the event.
 Note, that by subsuming the specific event (of Fred's cat scratching) as an instance of the general rule that "animals scratch themselves when they have fleas", Joe will no longer wonder why Fred's cat is scratching itself.
 Arguments address problems of belief, explanations address problems of understanding.
-Also note that in the argument above, the statement, "Fred's cat has fleas" is up for debate (i.e. is a claim), but in the explanation, the statement, "Fred's cat has fleas" is assumed to be true (unquestioned at this time) and just needs explaining.
+In the argument above, the statement, "Fred's cat has fleas" is up for debate (i.e. is a claim), but in the explanation, the statement, "Fred's cat has fleas" is assumed to be true (unquestioned at this time) and just needs explaining.

 Arguments and explanations largely resemble each other in rhetorical use.
 This is the cause of much difficulty in thinking critically about claims.
 There are several reasons for this difficulty.